cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 rake package:psmodules
 ```

-- Transfer `build/bosh-psmodules.zip` to your Windows VM.
+- Transfer `build/bosh-psmodules.zip` to your Windows VM (Note: you can just drag and drop files if you have installed VMware tools in your VM)
 - Unzip the zip file and copy the `BOSH.*` folders to `C:\Program Files\WindowsPowerShell\Modules`

 ## Step 3: Build & Install BOSH Agent

-- On your host, run `rake package:agent`
+- On your host (NOT in the VM for your stemcell), run `rake package:agent`
 - Transfer `build/agent.zip` to your Windows VM.
 - On your windows VM, start `powershell` and run `Install-Agent -IaaS vsphere -agentZipPath <PATH_TO_agent.zip>`